ninad/ninad.github.io/conversation-patterns.md

 # A Pattern language for communicating at work.
-📖 This is a living document and is updated regularly with new observations.
+📖 This is a living document and is updated and edited regularly with new observations and suggestions.
 ## Scope

 There are lots of different opportunities for us to communicate in our daily lives.
 This essay is about Chat, Email and In-person communications at work.

 ## Patterns of conversations

 These are some common conversational events that happen over and over at a work place.
-Below are some good patterns on how to reduce friction in these events. these are just based on my personal experience and feeling. no scientific evidence.
-Just observation and experience.
+Below are some good patterns on how to reduce friction in these events.
+In my observation, a lot of time is wasted in not communicating right.
+These are based on my personal experience and feeling.
+There is no evidence that these will work.
+I will try and apply these to my work everyday and update them as I go along.

+If you have suggestions email them at ninad at raval dot in.

 ### Asking a question